Carnival in Barranquilla

 Home 9 Category: Travel Guide Barranquilla

-There are good restaurants in Barranquilla for every taste and budget, from traditional North Coast food (Costeño food) to international food.
-When you consider that Barranquilla is where the first immigrants set foot in Colombia, you won’t be surprised that the different cultures have influenced the food.
+There are good restaurants in Barranquilla for every taste and budget, from traditional Caribbean food (Costeño food) to international food.
+When you consider that Barranquilla is the place where the first immigrants set foot in Colombia, you won’t be surprised that the different cultures have influenced the food immensely.

 Barranquilleros love to eat and there is a restaurant on almost every street corner!
-Fish is an important part of eating in Barranquilla.
-With its location on both the Magdalena River and the Caribbean Sea, there are both freshwater and saltwater fish.
-Local seafood includes Mojarra, Bocachico, Cabrito (grilled fish).
+Fish is an important part of the food in Barranquilla.
+With its location on both the Magdalena River and the Caribbean Sea, there is both freshwater and saltwater fish.
+Local seafood include Mojarra, Bocachico, Cabrito (grilled fish).
 Patacones (green banana cookies) and arroz de coco (coconut rice) like to be served as side dishes.

 Other local specialties: